 Fortunately I’ve been able to sign up for electronic statements for many of my bills and accounts.
 When I get the PDF file via email I immediately send it to Evernote, usually by forwarding the email to my Evernote email address.

 The key here is that I don’t store important documents in my email.
 I push it on to Evernote for processing.

 3. Weekly or Bi-weekly scan

 Part of your weekly or bi-weekly scan involves making some decisions about the documents in your inbox.
 Some of the stuff is junk and can be immediately tossed out.
-The rest of it is ready for your scanner!
-Once scanned you can either shred the document and toss it in the trash can (depending on the privacy concerns and nature of the document).
+The rest of it is ready for your scanner.
+Once scanned, you can either shred the document or toss it in the trash can (depending on the privacy concerns and nature of the document).

 4. Process Evernote Inbox to Zero

 By this point you should have a pretty full Evernote Inbox!
 You’ve been collecting both physical and digital documents into that one central catch-all, so now it’s time to process.

 Note: This is where a lot of people fall off the proverbial bandwagon.
 Don’t let this happen to you!
 It’s easy to let your Evernote Inbox pile up past the point of quick processing.
 Keep an eye on it.
 I usually process this Inbox twice a week, but you may need more or less.
 If I see more than 25 notes in there I start to get nervous!